 As a lead organizer for the event, DeJong has not hesitated to reach out to militias and other far-right extremists.
 As Hatewatch previously reported, individuals tagged in one of her posts promoting the event include a variety of high-profile regional and national far-right figures, such as American Patriot the III% founder and national head Scot Seddon, founder of the far-right group American Warrior Revolution Ace Baker, founder of the New York-based Liberty State Militia Nathan Mizrahi, provocateurs Joey Gibson and Tusitala (John) “Tiny” Toese of the far-right group Patriot Prayer, self-described “Confederate Patriot” Billy Sessions, and Alt-Right symbol Kyle “Based Stickman” Chapman.

-According to one of DeJong’s posts in the closed event page, speakers will include Rami Lubranicki, Ace Baker, and Lisa Bennett Joseph, the deputy regional director of Central New Yorkers for Trump (CNY4Trump) and activist affiliated with the Syracuse chapter of ACT for America, a national anti-Muslim hate group.
+According to one of DeJong’s posts in the closed event page, speakers will include Rami Lubranicki, Ace Baker, and Lisa Bennett Joseph, the deputy regional director of Central New Yorkers for Trump (CNY4Trump) and activist affiliated with ACT for America, a national anti-Muslim hate group.
+Joseph was a lead organizer for ACT’s 2017 anti-sharia rally in Syracuse, New York.

 As of July 11 only 41 individuals are listed as “Going” on the event’s Facebook page, with another 19 as “Maybe,” attendance numbers that seem to echo the sparse interest expressed in years past.